 Peggy Whitson, the world’s oldest and most experienced spacewoman, announced her retirement from the U.S. space agency NASA at age 58.

-During her March 30 spacewalk, she and station commander Shane Kimbrough completed preparations for a new docking port at the station.
+During a March 2017 spacewalk, she and station commander Shane Kimbrough completed preparations for a new docking port at the station.
 The port will serve as a “parking spot” for future missions, with crews transported by companies Boeing and SpaceX.

-Altogether, she’s spent more than 500 days off the planet, more than any other woman.
+Altogether, she’s spent more than 665 days off the planet’s surface, more than any other American astronaut.

 Way to go, @AstroPeggy!

 This article draws on a report from the Associated Press.